The fridge is perfectly organized with glass containers of washed and cooked vegetables, grains, and beans. In the freezer, 2 luscious sauces await.

 Then, sprinkle the butternut squash with ¼ teaspoon chipotle powder (or use smoked paprika if you don’t like spicy).

 Bake for about 30 minutes, checking for softness at that point by gently piercing them with a fork.
-Take them out of the oven when they are soft
+Take them out of the oven when they are soft enough for your liking.

 Lastly, once cooled, place sweet potato and butternut squash in 2 separate containers in the fridge.